 Ford For most young people and their parents, purchasing a first car is a significant step.

 One great option is to look at cars that are used, which could frequently be had for a fraction of the price of new versions.
-We came up with 15 used cars we believe are the best for the youthful car buyer on a budget.

 To make our record, we concentrated on automobiles which are available on the industry today for under $15,000.
 We looked for ones that are dependable, fun to drive, comfortable, attractive, economical, practical, and most of all, safe.